 Visit the Settings menu for these options and sections:

-- Hyperdodge Icon Setting: Choose which side of the screen to display the Hyperdodge status icon during the game.
+- Hyperdodge: Choose how to activate Hyperdodge, and which side of the screen to display the Hyperdodge status icon.

 - Language: Manually choose the display language of the game.
 Language is automatically determined via your device’s system language.